- Enterprise Packages - additional domains can be purchased by contacting your dedicated Account Manager.

 Private Domains are not compatible with embedded surveys, however, in embedded surveys, the survey URL bar (and thus survey link) is not visible to your survey respondents.

 Have you followed the above steps and your private domain is still not working?

-Check to make sure that you pointed your CNAME DNS record to the correct domain for your account's location.
+Check to make sure that your CNAME record is pointed to the correct domain for your account's location.

 - EU accounts should point to privatedomain.surveygizmo.eu

 - Canada Accounts should point to privatedomain.sgizmoca.com